Jeffrey-Uzoma/Fashion-site/README.md

 ### Famous Quotes Used:
 "Fashion is the armour to survive the reality of everyday life."<br />

+Build a stunning Fashion Studio Website Landing page with React JS.
+This website is created using locomotive-scroll for smooth scrolling.
+Also, GSAP and Framer-Motion for some custom animations and effects.

 "One is never over-dressed or under-dressed with a Little Black Dress." —Karl Lagerfeld<br />

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).